 Section A Officers and Election

 The officers of the Foundation shall be Chair, Vice Chair, Treasurer and Secretary.
-The Treasurer shall also serve as Chairperson of the Finance Committee.
+The Treasurer shall also serve as Chairperson of the Finance and Audit Committee.
 The Chair, Vice Chair, Secretary and Treasurer shall be elected biennially by the Board of Directors.

 Section B Terms